canonical/snapcraft/docs/ros-deployment-with-snaps.rst

 You’ll need to choose a unique “developer namespace” as part of the account creation process.
 This name will be visible by users and associated with your published snaps.

-Make sure the ``snapcraft`` command is authenticated using the email address attached to your Snap Store account:
+Make sure the :command:`snapcraft` command is authenticated using the email address attached to your Snap Store account:

 .. code:: bash